-1. Most sustainable investors expect ES leaders to deliver positive alpha and ES laggards negative alpha.
+- 1. Most sustainable investors expect ES leaders to deliver positive alpha and ES laggards negative alpha.
 Traditional investors are more likely to agree with the latter than the former, but overall hold surprisingly similar beliefs.
 The most common explanation of positive alpha is that ES is correlated with other factors that improve shareholder returns.
-The second is that the market fails to price in the value of ES, due to being short-termist or failing to recognize its financial materiality rather than lacking information.

-- 2. Most investors believe that ES performance is less material for a company's long-term value than five other drivers, including governance, corporate culture, and capital structure.
+The second is that the market fails to price in the value of ES. - 2.
+Most investors believe that ES performance is less material for a company's long-term value than five other drivers, including governance, corporate culture, and capital structure.
 This aggregate result masks that investors view certain ES dimensions as material for certain companies, with most traditional and sustainable investors viewing at least some ES dimensions as material.
-This highlights the importance of granularity in academic research: to focus on particular ES dimensions in particular industries, and to separate out positive and negative ES performance. - 3.
-Investors view ES performance as interlinked with other drivers of performance.
+This highlights the importance of granularity in academic research: to focus on particular ES dimensions in particular industries, and to separate out positive and negative ES performance.

+- 3. Investors view ES performance as interlinked with other drivers of performance.
 Sometimes it affects other factors that improve financial returns; other times it signals performance on other value-relevant dimensions. - 4.
 Investors believe that ES performance on employee and consumer-related issues are most material to long-term value, potentially because they are internalized even in the absence of government action.
 Demographic diversity is perceived as least material. - 5.
-Investors believe that, on average, companies invest in ES at the optimal level for shareholder value, which may explain limited support for ES shareholder resolutions.
-However, at least 40% believe that firms over- or under-invest in each ES issue.
+Investors believe that, in general, companies invest optimally in ES, but at least 40% believe that firms over- or under-invest in each ES issue.
 The most common explanation for overinvestment is pressure from the media, the public, employees or investors; underinvestment is attributed to investor or company short-termism.